standing-o/Data_Structure_and_Algorithm/README.md

 # Data Structure and Algorithm
 - Presentations in weekly "Data structure &amp; algorithm" study
 - This study curriculum follows the Roadmap by 'stack07142'.
-- This repo is maintained by 오서영, [강성원](https://github.com/Soric-stu)
+- This repo is maintained by 오서영, [강성원](https://github.com/Soric-stu), 정명지
 - Jul.
 10, 2020 ~ Aug.
 21, 2020

 ## Reference